capta1nseal/kood-sisu-demo/README.md

 To summarize the main idea behind the branches is:
 You normally want to create a new branch when starting to develop a new feature for the application.
 This is to prevent any modifications (possibly leading to a stack of errors) from being made to the product that is currently working.
 For example you don't want to commit your changes straight to a released application unless you are finished with the development of the feature you are/were working on.

-For this workshop you need to:
-1. Create a new branch from the main
-2. Name it => feature/*yourNameHere* (example: feature/samuel-m)

 ```js
 // TODO - this part only if the pull requests will be done